-PRIMARY CARE COMMISSIONING COMMITTEE 4 July 2017
+PRIMARY CARE COMMISSIONING COMMITTEE February 2018

-TITLE OF REPORT: Dharmany First Sahama for nationts agod 16 years and over AUTHOR(s) OF REPORT: Pharmacy First Scheme for patients aged 16 years and over David Birch/ Sarah Southall MANAGEMENT LEAD: Steven Marshall PURPOSE OF REPORT: Seek approval to continuation this service.
-ACTION REQUIRED: ☑ Decision☐ Assurance PUBLIC OR PRIVATE: This Report is intended for the public domain KEY POINTS: This service has been decommissioned by NHSE.
-CCG members have requested that this service continues but will now be commissioned by the CCG The CCG will need to finance consultation and drug costs but not service management fees in 2017/18 RECOMMENDATION: That the CCG commission this service until March 2018.
-LINK TO BOARD ASSURANCE FRAMEWORK AIMS & OBJECTIVES: Improving the quality and safety of the services we commission Continuation of existing service Reducing Health Inequalities in Wolverhampton Improve and develop primary care in Wolverhampton.
-Withdrawal of this service would put increased demand on GP practices
+TITLE OF REPORT: Pharmacy First Scheme for all patients AUTHOR(s) OF REPORT: Hemant Patel/ Sarah Southall MANAGEMENT LEAD: Steven Marshall PURPOSE OF REPORT: Seek approval for funding of this service.
+ACTION REQUIRED: ☑ Decision☐ Assurance PUBLIC OR PRIVATE: This Report is intended for the public domain KEY POINTS: The CCG already commissions a service for over 16s The service for under 16s will be decommissioned by NHSE on 31st March 2018.
+CCG members have requested that a service covering all ages should be continued and commissioned by the CCG The CCG will need to finance consultation and drug costs in addition to the service management fees to the CSU in 2018/19.
+RECOMMENDATION: That the CCG commission this service until March 2019.
+LINK TO BOARD ASSURANCE FRAMEWORK AIMS & OBJECTIVES: Improving the quality and safety of the services we commission Continuation of existing service

-3. System effectiveness

-delivered within our

-financial envelope

-The service makes best use of community pharmacist's skills and helps develop and maintain a modern up skilled workforce across Wolverhampton.
+2. Reducing Health Inequalities in Wolverhampton Improve and develop primary care in Wolverhampton.
+Withdrawal of this service would put increased demand on GP practices 3.
+System effectiveness delivered within our financial envelope The service makes best use of community pharmacist's skills and helps develop and maintain a modern up skilled workforce across Wolverhampton.